 The Programme team is provided by Crest Advisory, which provides specialist independent support to organisations working in justice and public safety.

 Her team does not include anyone employed or previously employed by the Church.

 The team will not hold meetings or conduct any business on church premises.
 Attempts to interfere with or to hinder the work of the programme could lead to a decision by Professor Jay to cease the programme of work immediately.

 Professor Alexis Jay

 In 2015, Professor Jay joined the Panel of the Independent Inquiry into Child Sexual Abuse, before being appointed as Chair of the Inquiry by the Home Secretary in August 2016.
 She worked for over 30 years in local government, working with vulnerable families in deprived communities.
-In 2012, Professor Jay was awarded the OBE for services to children and families.
+In 2024, Professor Jay was awarded the CBE for services to the prevention of child sexual abuse.
 In 2014, Professor Jay led the Independent Inquiry into Child Sexual Exploitation in Rotherham, an investigation into child sexual abuse in Rotherham in South Yorkshire.
 In 2015, she was awarded an honorary doctorate from the University of Strathclyde.